electron-userland/electron-builder/README.md

 See [Command Line Interface](https://www.electron.build/cli).

 ## Programmatic Usage
 See `node_modules/electron-builder/out/index.d.ts`.
-Typings for TypeScript is provided.
+Typings for TypeScript are provided.

 To build for current platform and current arch:
 ```js